lagr-web/locmypos/README.md

 # Ionic Capacitor React TypeScript Project
+   An App project that saves favorite places on the journey with photos, geolocation and comments.
 ## Overview
 This project is built with Ionic, Capacitor, React, TypeScript, Leaflet for mapping, and Supabase as the backend.
 It utilizes various native device functionalities such as the camera and geolocation.